nuxt-modules/google-adsense/README.md

 ## Background
-This module uses a technique developed by the Angular team (with help from Google Adsense) to handle updating ads on progressive web applications:
+This module uses a technique developed by the Angular team (with help from Google AdSense) to handle updating ads on progressive web applications:
 - https://github.com/leonardteo/google-ads-test-angularjs
 - https://groups.google.com/forum/#!topic/angular/eyVo4XU04uk

-Each time a new advertisement is requested, the adsense parameter `data-ad-region` is updated to a random value.
+Each time a new advertisement is requested, the AdSense parameter `data-ad-region` is updated to a random value.
 For this reason, you cannot set the `data-ad-region` attribute on the `<adsbygoogle />` component.